ARM Performance Metrics

 What alpha attempts to do is answer the question: If an investment strategy experiences the same volatility (risk) as the S&P 500, how much additional return would have been earned above what the S&P 500 delivered?
 In other words, did the investment strategy add value to what would have otherwise been achieved by simply investing in an S&P 500 index fund?

-Due to the nature alpha, it does not make sense to calculate a value for fixed income funds such as AGG.
+Due to the nature of alpha, it does not make sense to calculate a value for fixed-income funds such as AGG.
 In addition, since SPY is itself an S&P 500 index fund, it will have an alpha of zero.
 We can see the alpha values for the ARM, as well as the blended portfolio below.

 What this chart shows is actually quite eye-opening if you understand the data.
-It tells us that if the ARM had experienced the same amount of volatility as the S&P 500 (recall that it had a beta of 0.40, meaning it only experienced 40% of the volatility of the S&P 500), it would have earned an extra 5.72% per year above what the S&P 500 delivered.
+It tells us that if the ARM had experienced the same amount of volatility as the S&P 500 (recall that it had a beta of 0.52, meaning it only experienced roughly half the volatility of the S&P 500), it would have earned an extra 4.72% per year above what the S&P 500 delivered.
 That’s an awful lot of outperformance.

-In comparison, if the volatility of the blended portfolio were scaled up to match that of the S&P 500, it would have earned just 1.64% more per year than the index.
-That’s certainly a more effective use of capital, but still lags substantially behind the ARM.
+In comparison, if the volatility of the blended portfolio were scaled up to match that of the S&P 500, it would have earned just 0.91% more per year than the index.
+That’s certainly a more effective use of capital, but it still lags substantially behind the ARM.